beard-developer-arcadier/API-Changelog/README.md

 Both Admin and Merchant can use this API:
 * [Item Create](https://apiv2.arcadier.com/?version=latest#03d18078-0f46-4c84-b9ff-c464c7853580)
-* The Admin can create items on behalf of other merchants.
+* The Admin can create items on behalf of THE other merchants.

 ---